Ylvauk/ice-cream-frontend/README.md

 </br>

 <p>Awesome!
 Now go try updating an existing flavor by clicking on the Edit button.
 It'll bring up a form that has values that represent info about each flavor.</p>
 <p>When we update a field and click submit, It will redirect us to the home page.
-Go ahead and click on the show that you updated and you should see the updated changes!
+Go ahead and click on the flavor that you updated and you should see the updated changes!
 Woo!</p>
 <hr>

 ## CRU(D) - Delete